Swyatoistudent/TestTask/Task1/readme.txt

-preprocessing: Data preparation and tokenization. model.py: Neural network architecture and training. metrics.py: Calculation of Mean Squared Error (MSE). test.py - testing the model on a single example
+preprocessing: Data preparation and tokenization. model.py: Neural network architecture and training. metrics.py: Calculation of Mean Squared Error (MSE).
+It's a bad metric in this case, but I haven't had time to do another one. test.py - testing the model on a single example

 Link to weights: https://drive.google.com/file/d/1u_5tFLg9n8vbPWW7z9zsGsxHHOURABB3/view?usp=sharing